Kansas family raising CPR, AED awareness after young athlete went into cardiac arrest - NewsBreak

 Kansas family raising CPR, AED awareness after young athlete went into cardiac arrest

-KANSAS CITY, Mo.
-(WDAF) — About one in every 100,000 young athletes like Damar Hamlin experience a sudden cardiac arrest each year, according to researchers at the University of Washington.
+KANSAS CITY, Mo. — About one in every 100,000 young athletes like Damar Hamlin experience a sudden cardiac arrest each year according to researchers at the University of Washington.

 It’s a terrifying situation that the Dwight family knows all too well after their young and healthy athlete collapsed, going into sudden cardiac arrest during a baseball lesson.

-“When it happened, I said, ‘Well, it looked like the receiver put his helmet or his shoulder pad right in his chest, and it looks like he stopped his heart with that hit,'” Mcfarlane said.
+“When it happened, I said well it looked the receiver put his helmet or his shoulder pad right in his chest and it looks like he stopped his heart with that hit,” Mcfarlane said.

 Davis’ coach performed chest compressions on him until paramedics arrived with an AED saving his life.